LispEngineer/FPGA-Scroll-Hat-Mini/README.md

 ## TODO

-* Enhance `I2C_CONTROLLER` to be able to send a single byte.
+* Enhance `I2C_CONTROLLER` to handle any parameterized size of send data instead of a single location & data (and repeat).
-* Enhance `I2C_CONTROLLER` to handle any parameterized size of input instead of a single location & data (and repeat).
+* Enhance text pixel generator to send characters 8 vertical pixels at a time instead of 8 horizontal pixels at a time.